Understanding Generalized Anxiety Disorder -- Symptoms

 - Your anxiety seems irrational or more extreme than the situation warrants.

-- Your anxiety interferes with your work or your social life.
+- Your anxiety interferes with work or your social life.

 - Low-level anxiety persists for many weeks.